+'''

-''' samfile = pysam.AlignmentFile("pysam_ex1.bam", "rb")
+samfile = pysam.AlignmentFile("pysam_ex1.bam", "rb")

-iter1 = samfile.fetch("chr1", all)
+iter1 = samfile.fetch("chr1", multiple_iterators=True)

-print (iter1.next().reference_id)
+print(next(iter1).reference_id)

 iter2 = samfile.fetch("chr2")

-print (iter2.next().reference_id)

-print (iter1.next().reference_id)
+print(next(iter2).reference_id)

+print(next(iter1).reference_id)

 '''

 Here, the output is:

 The reason for this behaviour is that every iterator needs to keep track of its current position in the file.
 Within pysam, each opened file can only keep track of one file position and hence there can only be one iterator per file.
 Using the option multiple\iterators=True will return an iterator within a newly opened file.
 This iterator will not interfere with existing iterators as it has its own file handle associated with it.